-50 Reefs will identify and prioritize protection efforts on the coral reefs that are least vulnerable to climate change, and also have the greatest capacity to repopulate other reefs over time.
+It will identify and protect coral reefs that are least vulnerable to climate change, that also have the greatest capacity to repopulate other reefs over time.

 Some coral reefs are far more vulnerable to climate change than others.
 Their ability to repopulate other reefs also varies dramatically from one reef to another.
 Some reefs are too remote, some are too degraded, others are very limited in biodiversity.
 The 50 Reefs initiative starts with a vital scientific study, overseen by a panel of the world's leading experts.
 It will identify where we should be prioritizing our efforts globally, to ensure the long-term survival and recovery of coral reefs.